 I’m an illustrator at heart but I like to dabble with moving image, film, graphic design and photography.
 It’s great to learn new skills.
 I definitely think skateboarding helps me to learn new things creatively.
 Its given me experience in putting work in and pushing myself as hard as I can towards making an end product.
 There’s not much better than learning a new trick and nailing it for the first time and I take that to my artwork.

 Skateboarding’s been with me for most my life, It’s the reason I am who I am today.
-Early on, I was always drawn to the American side of it, I was into artists like Ed Templeton, Neckface, Mark “The Gonz” Gonzales and the RVCA Artist Network Program and they became influences.
+Early on, I was always drawn to the American side of it, I was into artists like Ed Templeton, Neckface, Mark “The Gonz” Gonzales and the RVCA Artist Network Program and they have became influences.

 I feel that skateboarding nowadays is a little more mature right now though, I’m really into the stuff Isle Skateboards are putting out, I think their aesthetic is great!